awsm-research/patchwork-mining-tool-suite/README.md

 ### 1.1 Patch grouping approach constraints

-Two heuristics, Exact Bags-of-Words (BoW) Grouping and One-word Difference Grouping, are implemented for patch grouping.
+Two approaches, Exact Bags-of-Words (BoW) Grouping and One-word Difference Grouping, are implemented for patch grouping.
-Below are the constraints for the heuristics.
+Below are the constraints for the approaches.

 **Exact BoW Grouping**
 * The bag-of-words of the summary phrases of the patches are the same